 |(a) Issuance of permit.
 The commission shall review

-title (relating to Application for Historic Buildings and Structures
+(relating to Application for Historic Buildings and Structures Permits)

-Permits) and may issue the permit, issue the permit with special
+and may issue the permit, issue the permit with special conditions,

-conditions, request additional information for review, request a
+request additional information for review, request a revised scope

 (1) Review by commission staff.
 Within 30 days of the